United High School (Laredo, Texas): Feeder schools

-Feeder middle schools include Elias Herrera Middle School and George Washington Middle School.
+Feeder middle schools include Elias Herrera Middle School, George Washington Middle School, and the newly established Juan Ramirez Middle School.

 Magnet school

 United High School also houses the United Engineering & Technology Magnet, which has a robotics program.

 "The Protected School"

 The school was built to contain civil defense facilities.
 United High School was the subject of a 1965 propaganda film issued by the Office of Civil Defense, "The Protected School".